3/31/2015

 Being a feature writer

-I covered news with dedication but I LOVED writing features, and readers love them as well.
-I rarely received a single compliment on an important news pieces I busted my butt on (you know the feeling) but I received gushing emails after my feature on the shy, always-picked-last student who loved his school and team so much he graduated, went to trade school and returned to became the dedicated and popular equipment and grounds manager.
-I sometimes printed my best features and feature photos on the upper fold of my front pages and found these papers flew off the rack compared to having a front page picture of an angry city council member shaking their finger at somebody.
+I rarely get a compliment on an important news pieces I busted my butt on but I received glowing emails after my feature on the shy, always-picked-last student who loved his school and team so much he graduated, went to trade school and returned to get a job as sports equipment and grounds manager.
+I sometimes start my best features and photos on the upper fold of my front pages and found these papers flew off the racks compared to having a front page picture of a city council member.

 2. Know that everyone has a story.
 You just need to be a good enough reporter to find it.

 3. Read good features.
-I often teach “If you are going to be a good writer, you have to be a good reader.”
+I teach “If you are going to be a good writer, you have to be a good reader.”
 If you want to be a sizzling romance author, you better be a hungry reader of such.
 The same is true of features.

 Here are a couple of my features already posted on Ninja Journalism: